 “Hi, I am a sexual assault survivor”.* Many of my good friends don’t know this about me.
 I lead a very normal, and I like to think “successful” life, whatever that may mean.
 But September 28th marked the five year anniversary of my assault.
 And, try as I might, I am still not “over it”.

 I was assaulted by a member of my Christian host family while attending an immersion semester at a Christian college in Southern California.
 My story was then invalidated by the director of my program and I was told the assault was my fault by my host mother.

 All that to say I have a few scars and some very bitter, very tender, parts of me where people who called themselves Christians have not been trustworthy.
-Because of this and other experiences, I have stress reactions when I walk into churches.
+Because of this and other experiences, I have stress reactions when I walk into a church.
 I also have trust issues when I try to date.
-It’s messy.
-And it’s painful.
+It’s messy and it’s painful.
 And I haven’t yet figured out how to hold these experiences with humans separate from the God that they claimed.
 So most days, I don’t try.
 (And that hurts too.)

 Texts of Terror

-I had completely forgotten about this reflection until I opened it up last week.
-Reading it now, several years later, I remember weeping over their stories as I wrote.
-I had studied the Patriarchs, I had studied the disciples, but these were women were like me.
-And they were here.
-Their messy, painful stories were recorded in the sacred texts.
+The class, understandably, was triggering for me and afterward, I wrote a reflection to process.
+I remember weeping over these stories as I wrote.
+I had studied the patriarchs, I had studied the disciples, but these were women were like me.
+And here they were; their messy, painful stories recorded in the sacred texts.

 “Hear, Oh Israel, the Lord our God, the Lord is one.”

 These are the words of the Shema—the prayer of Israel, the declaration of God’s people.
 When I read this, I am reminded of the oral tradition of the ancient Israelites.
 Hear Oh Israel – Literally: Stop, listen, and acknowledge our God.